Psychological and ADHD Assessment

 Comprehensive evaluations contain all of the measures used in a basic assessment as well as a detailed evaluation of personality traits and personality disorder symptoms.
 To aid with this, a tool called an objective personality test is used, that collects lots of useful information about a wider array of mental health symptoms, personality and interpersonal features, personal strengths, and social/environmental influences.
 This level of assessment is particularly important when a diagnostic picture is complex and multiple modes of evaluation are needed for corroboration.

-Specialized assessments are used to gather fine-grained detail about the possible presence of ADHD, autism, or learning disorder symptoms.
+Other specialized assessments may be used to gather fine-grained detail about the possible presence of autism or learning disorder symptoms.
 Collateral data are sought from external sources (e.g., parents, spouses, supervisors, teachers) and multiple modes of evaluation are used to ensure confidence in a diagnosis.

 Pricing: